Cananea: Cananea jail

 The Cananea jail was built in 1903 and is located in downtown Cananea.
 It was the first public jail of the city and is currently a museum "Museo de la Lucha Obrera" with exhibitions of photographs and instruments used in mining.

 La carcel de Cananea or The Cananea Jail song is a corrido that has become part of the culture of Cananea and the state of Sonora.
 It describes the experiences of a man accused of murdering Chinese immigrants while at this jail.
 According to historian Rodolfo Rascón, a man called Francisco, nicknamed El Cucharón de Batuc ("The Big Spoon of Batuc"), wrote the song in 1917.

+Geography

 Climate

 The municipality of Cananea has a sub-humid Mediterranean climate (Köppen climate classification Csa), with an average monthly maximum temperature of 74.3 °F (23.5 °C) in the months of June to September and an average monthly minimum of 45.3 °F (7.4 °C) in December and January; the average annual temperature is 59.5 °F (15.3 °C).

 Atypically for the Mediterranean climate type, the dry season occurs in spring and early summer, whereas the rainy season is in mid/late summer and autumn.
 Through winter the rains are less intense, but of longer duration.
 Called “equipatas”, they can fall in the form of snow.
 In the months of February, March, and April there are frequent frosts, hailstorms, and occasional snowstorms.
 Precipitation averages at 511 mm annually.